jeshraghian/snntorch/docs/tutorials/tutorial_5.rst

     >>> print(f"Training loss: {loss_val.item():.3f}")
     Training loss: 60.488

-The loss is quite large, because we have summed it up over 25 time steps.
-The accuracy is also bad (should be roughly around 10%) as the network is untrained:
+The loss is quite large, because it is summed over 25 time steps.
+The accuracy is also bad (it should be roughly around 10%) as the network is untrained:

 ::